QuickSilver Pro vs OpenRouter

 Yes for the shared models.
 Streaming, tool / function calling, json_schema strict mode, and standard usage accounting all work through the official OpenAI SDK.
 Each response also returns a synthetic usage.cost computed from the public per-token rate.

 DeepSeek V4 Flash + Pro, Qwen 3.6/3.7, and Kimi K2.6 all default to chain-of-thought reasoning on OpenRouter — so a one-token "Hi" can return hundreds of reasoning tokens.
-For DeepSeek V4 and Kimi K2.6 we pass requests through unchanged: set `reasoning: { enabled: false }` to get V3-style cheap chat without the thinking overhead.
+For DeepSeek V4 and Kimi K2.6 we pass requests through unchanged: set `reasoning: { enabled: false }` to get non-thinking low-cost chat without the thinking overhead.
 For the Qwen 3.6/3.7 models the gateway already sends `reasoning: { enabled: false }` by default — pass `reasoning: { enabled: true }` to opt back into reasoning.
-Existing V3 keeps its non-thinking behavior.